hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/04-universal-approximators.md

 It's a beautiful fit (usually)!

-Since you used 5 sigmoids with 3 parameters each (scaling coefficient $c_i$, center $\alpha_i$, and width $\beta_i$), this is 15 parameters, and the result is much better than it is with 15 Taylor components or 15 Fourier components.
+Since we used 5 sigmoids with 3 parameters each (scaling coefficient $c_i$, center $\alpha_i$, and width $\beta_i$), it's a total of 15 parameters, and the result is much better than it is with 15 Taylor components or 15 Fourier components.

 Moreover, it generalizes reasonably well: